alexdisdier/todo-client/README.md

 This is a to do list Web Application built with React.

-You will find three branches:
+You will find two branches:

 - **master** using Typescript (converted initial javascript project), propTypes and a "loading" Higher Order Component.
-- **javascript** first version of this project
+- **initial-js** first version of this project

 ## Usage example